Public Transportations (Metro, Tram, Bus)

 Once there, you can use four solutions:

-Your usual cell phone, if you have activated the roaming option for Europe (contact your mobile operator if not).
-Your usual cell phone number will work, all your calls will be transfered to you (at the cost of the international call)
+- Your usual cell phone, if you have activated the roaming option for Europe (contact your mobile operator if not).
+Your usual cell phone number will work, all your calls will be transferred to you (at the cost of the international call).

-Buy a Czech SIM card for the time of your holidays.
-It will cost you 15 euros, but local calls and calls you get from abroad will be much cheaper than with roaming.
+- Buy a Czech SIM card for the time of your holidays.
+It will cost you 15 euro, but local calls and calls you get from abroad will be much cheaper than with roaming.
 This will not work if your cell phone is blocked by your operator.
-If it is blocked, you can unblock it in one of the small shops on Spalena street across from Tesco (look for "odblokovani mobilu") for 10 to 20 euros.
+If it is blocked, you can unblock it in one of the small shops on Spalena street across from Tesco (look for "odblokovanimobilu") for 10 to 20 euro.

 You will find plenty of Internet cafés in Prague where you can connect to the Internet for about 0.03 € per minute.
 If you are a Wi-fi user, all KFC and many bars provide Wi-Fi internet access.

-· Overall Prague is not a very interesting shopping destination.
-The good deal here compared to Western Europe are entertainement and restaurants. quality clothe and consumer goods are about 10% more expensive than in the West.
+Overall Prague is not a very interesting shopping destination.
+The good deal here compared to Western Europe are entertainment and restaurants.
+Quality clothes and consumer goods are about 10% more expensive than in the West.

-For cristal, a local specialty, you can turn to Moser, on Na Prikope 12.
+- For a crystal, a local speciality, you can turn to Moser, on Na Prikope 12.

-www.expats.cz : we particularly appreciate the "Search" which will help you find in the forums all the tips from expats to find your tennis club or Pilates lessons
+- For information targeted to expats: www.expats.cz (We particularly appreciate the "Search" which will help you find in the forums all the tips from expats to find your tennis club or Pilates lessons)

 Other websites (directories on travel and related topics, etc. :